 However, BTC-E conducted digital currency transactions with some persons located in the United States and moreover it used US computer servers, which according to FINCEN, was sufficient to establish jurisdiction in law for US anti-mony laundering legislation.
 It is unknown how many accounts BTC-E had opened in the US, if any, but its US based customers transacted in connection with over 21,000 Bitcoin and moved digital currencies within the US, and across state lines, triggering the Wire Act.

 By virtue of the fact that FINCEN took the position that it had jurisdiction under US law over BTC-E, it fined BTC-E for violating the MSB registration requirements and the requirements to implement a competent anti-money laundering compliance program and to obtain and retain certain required records.
 The Bank Secrecy Act requires that a MSB register in the US within 180 days of beginning operations, and a foreign MSB accepting US transactions, must appoint an agent pursuant to corporate law to accept service.

-Mr. Vinnik was arrested in Greece and is being extradited to the US in connection with the criminal charges against him for operating BTC-E. If convicted, he is facing over 50 years in jail for running a digital currency exchange incompetently and without anti-money laundering policies in place tailored to the uniqueness of digital currencies.
-He had a bunch of lawyers retained for BTC-E but not one that had a clue about or understood, the complexities of financial crime law.
+Mr. Vinnik was arrested in Greece and is being sought for extradited to the US in connection with the criminal charges against him for operating BTC-E. If convicted, he is facing over 50 years in jail for running a digital currency exchange incompetently and without anti-money laundering policies in place tailored to the uniqueness of digital currencies.